KennethAnthonyYusuf/multiset-adt-c/README.md

-# Multiset ADT (C)
+# 🌳 Multiset ADT (C)

-An implementation of a Multiset Abstract Data Type (ADT) in C using an AVL tree for efficient storage and operations.
+A low-level data structures project written in C that implements a **Multiset Abstract Data Type (ADT)** using an **AVL tree** for efficient storage, balancing, and retrieval.

 ---

+## 🚀 Key Highlights

+- Implemented a complete **Multiset ADT in C**
+- Used a **self-balancing AVL tree** to maintain efficient operations
+- Supported both **basic multiset operations** and **advanced set-like operations**
+- Built additional functionality such as **index-based access** and **cursor traversal**
+- Demonstrates strong understanding of **data structures, memory management, and algorithmic efficiency**

+---

 ## 📖 Overview

-This project implements a multiset (also known as a bag), a data structure that allows multiple occurrences of the same element.
+This project implements a **multiset** (also called a *bag*), a data structure that stores elements along with how many times each element appears.

+Unlike a normal set, duplicate values are allowed.
+To keep operations efficient, the multiset is implemented using an **AVL tree**, a self-balancing binary search tree that ensures the structure remains balanced after insertions and deletions.

-The multiset is implemented using a **self-balancing AVL tree**, ensuring efficient operations such as insertion, deletion, and lookup in **O(log n)** time.
+This allows common operations such as insertion, deletion, and lookup to run efficiently while keeping the data ordered.

-It also includes advanced features such as union, intersection, indexing, and cursor-based traversal.

 ---

-## ✨ Features

-- Insert single or multiple elements
-- Delete single or multiple elements
-- Count occurrences of elements
-- Maintain sorted order automatically (AVL tree)
-- Efficient operations (logarithmic time complexity)
-- Union and intersection of multisets
-- Equality and inclusion checks
-- Access elements by index
-- Cursor-based traversal (next/previous)
-- Doubly linked structure for ordered iteration
-- Automatic memory management

----

 ## 🛠️ Technologies Used

 - **Language:** C
-- **Concepts:**
-  - Abstract Data Types (ADT)
-  - AVL Trees (self-balancing BST)
-  - Recursion
-  - Dynamic Memory Allocation (`malloc`, `free`)
-  - Structs and pointers
-  - Tree rotations (left/right)
+- **Data Structure:** AVL Tree
-  - Doubly linked list (via `next` / `prev`)
+- **Concepts:** ADT design, recursion, dynamic memory allocation, balancing, ordered traversal

 ---